I love working with women; homeopathy is a beautiful way of enhancing our well-being because it is not invasive and it respects our cyclical nature.

 Homeopathic medicines are ideal to use in pregnancy as they are gentle and without side-effects.

 My grandmother gave birth to 11 children at home, and 2 of these were twins.
-My mother always jokes that giving birth to my brother and to me was like 'a letter going through the letterbox'.
+My mother always jokes that giving birth to me and to my brother was like 'a letter going through the letterbox'.
 I gave birth to my daughter in 2 hours; I pushed for 15 min and then suddenly heard the midwife say: 'Open your eyes, your baby is born!'.
 I had not felt her go through.
 My son was born in 2hr30, and I walked around the corridor at the hospital through the contractions before popping up on the table for the delivery.

 I wish this kind of birth process to every woman.
-For me, giving birth was as close as can be to orgasmic birthing, and I did not know then that such a thing existed.
+My own experience was as close as can be to orgasmic birthing, and I did not know then that such a thing existed.

 I certainly have good genes, but I cannot help wondering to what extent did the stories of the women in my family, the narrative which overrode what I heard in the media and from friends, contribute to the ease of my own experiences.